shikanime/shikanime/README.md

 ## About me

+Hey 🌸 I'm Shikanime Deva, I like to build correct by construction software λ and contribute to the civilization of the human species.

-I'm Shikanime Deva, some days I am not lazy...
+And some other days, I'm not lazy...
 I think.